AliKelDev/Auguste---Cooking-assistant/README.md

-# ChefGPT: Your AI-Powered Culinary Assistant
+# DeepChef: Your AI-Powered Culinary Assistant

 > AI-powered culinary assistant.
 Chat with a virtual Michelin-star chef, get personalized recipes, and elevate your cooking skills.